 Soon, you're going to notice a sleek, attractive midsize family sedan zooming down American highways wearing badges that identify it as the 2015 Chrysler 200.
 Don't worry: A trip to the ophthalmologist is unnecessary.
 You're looking at the new, redesigned Chrysler 200, not the old, aged Chrysler 200.

-Instantly appealing styling is the most obvious change to the Chrysler 200, but rest assured that this car is all new, and when compared to the vehicle it replaces, the 2015 Chrysler 200 represents a quantum leap forward in terms of style, sophistication and the ability to seduce.
+A fresh, new look is the most obvious change to the Chrysler 200, but rest assured that this car is all new, and when compared to the vehicle it replaces, the 2015 Chrysler 200 represents a quantum leap forward in terms of style, sophistication and the ability to seduce.
 Let's take a closer look at the most significant changes for the new Chrysler 200.

 Like what you see in the photos of the new Chrysler 200?
 That's good, because the company says the redesigned 200 wears the new face of Chrysler's next-generation models.
 Comparatively speaking, the old Chrysler 200 appears positively matronly.